BASC Recreational Youth Soccer

 2. A halfway line shall be marked out across the field.

-3. A center circle with a three (3) yard radius.
+3. A center circle with a seven (7) yard radius.

 4. Four corner arcs with a radius of one (1) yard.

-5. Goal area: Three (3) yards from each goal post and three (3) yards into the field of play joined by a line drawn parallel with the goal line.
+5. Goal area: four (4) yards from each goal post and four (4) yards into the field of play joined by a line drawn parallel with the goal line.

 Law III - Number of Players

-A. Maximum number of players on the field per team at any one time is four (4).
-There are no goalkeepers.
-The minimum number of players to start the match is two (2).
+A. Maximum number of players on the field per team at any one time is seven (7), one of which is a goalkeeper.
+The minimum number of players to start or continue the match is five (5).

-B. Maximum number of players on the roster should not exceed eight (8).
+B. Maximum number of players on the roster should not exceed thirteen (13).
+Summer and Winter League shall not exceed eighteen (18) with thirteen (13) dressing out.

 Law IV - Player's Equipment